mozilla/pkipolicy/rootstore/policy.md

     to such a CA certificate through intermediate certificates that are all in scope and

-    * an Extended Key Usage (EKU) extension that contains the anyExtendedKeyUsage or id-kp-serverAuth KeyPurposeId, or no EKU extension (i.e. a "server certificate"); or
+    * an EKU extension that contains the anyExtendedKeyUsage KeyPurposeId, or no EKU extension;
+    * an EKU extension that contains the id-kp-serverAuth KeyPurposeId; or
-    * an EKU extension of id-kp-emailProtection and an rfc822Name or an otherName of type id-on-SmtpUTF8Mailbox in the subjectAltName (i.e. an "email certificate").
+    * an EKU extension that contains the id-kp-emailProtection KeyPurposeId and an rfc822Name or an otherName of type id-on-SmtpUTF8Mailbox in the subjectAltName.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be